Cervical mucus based NFP methods (or CMMs) focus on one primary sign of a woman’s fertility—cervical mucus.

 Erik Odebald et al.

-This piece describes the work of many researchers over the course of 27 years and the contributions of their work to the effort of Natural Family Planning.
-Dr. Odebald and his colleagues have been able to classify the different types of mucus during the phases of the menstrual cycle and are better able to recognize the many biological signs of ovulation.
+This article describes the work of many researchers over the course of 27 years and the contributions of their work to Natural Family Planning.
+Dr. Odebald and his colleagues classify the different types of mucus during the phases of the menstrual cycle.
+This facilitates a sharper recognition of the signs of ovulation.

 The Two-Day Method